interval1066/interp/newcmds.md

 4. Add a useful description of the new command the ./extra/help file.

 No modification of the parser code should be required for the UTF-8 charcter set-based projects.
+A list of all the commands printed out when the user enters "help" or "?" is generated automtically from the available data.
+Command descriptions must be entered into the text file in the extra directory.

 If you do see a problem a report would be appreciated. interval1066@gmail.com.